Consciousness is not something that happens inside us: It is something we do.Alva Noe, Philosopher/cognition scientist

 First and foremost, without ego to locate or anchor our experiential construct, there is nothing to Map nor entity to map it.
 “Pure ego (unique energy signature) simply roots our sense as individual.
 Without it, All is One and One is All, devoid of personal experience.” – Shedding Wetiko

-Said ‘individual’ sails the seas of the territory: “The Oneness Duality – variously represented as: Creator/Creation; consciousness/phenomena; emptiness/form; spirit/body; mind/matter; thought/energy; ethereal/material; Heaven/Earth; implicate order/explicate order; absence/presence; red pill/blue pill; hole/doughnut ……etc.
+Said ‘individual’ sails the seas of the territory: “The Oneness Duality – variously represented as: Creator/Creation; consciousness/phenomena; emptiness/form; spirit/body; mind/matter; thought/energy; ethereal/material; Heaven/Earth; implicate order/explicate order; res potentia/res extensa; absence/presence; red pill/blue pill; hole/doughnut ……etc.

-Life is our voyage on the razor’s edge [ / ] between – like a coin that is phenomenal only so long as it bears both a heads and a tails – or a living breathing ‘one’ that forms a unique and transitory interface between ‘zero’ and ‘infinity’: 0 < 1 < ∞. – Creation
+Life is our voyage on the razor’s edge [ / ] between.
+Like a coin that is phenomenal only so long as it bears both a heads and a tails, we are each a living breathing ‘one’ that forms a unique and transitory interface between ‘zero’ and ‘infinity’: 0 < 1 < ∞…..a lifetime that defines a specific illusory divide between nothing and everything.” – Creation

 With our first breath, we mount the razor’s edge and engage the Oneness Duality.
 Our initial impression in this moment etches the first stroke on our Map of the Universe that charts the territory and orients our experience – delineating our perceptions (& misperceptions), interpretations (& misinterpretations), various indoctrination, reflections, insights, and our beliefs most of all.

 Cognition is not something that life can possibly have.
 It is rather something created by the intersection between an organism and its environment – think of how the organism couples to its surroundings, for that is where experience is created.paco calvo, philosopher/cognition scientist